k4u5hik/VeryCute.com.au/index.md

 Welcome to Very Cute Bun's Boarding and Holiday Resort!

-We are a rabbit specific boarding service based in Sydney Australia.
+We are a rabbit specific boarding service based in the InnerWest Sydney, Australia.
 We specialise at looking after both young and senior bunnies.
 We also provide information resources for bunnies with additional needs.